rdfostrich/article-jws2018-ostrich/content/querying.md

 for which the given triple was deleted with respect to the given snapshot.
 If no such deletion value was found, the triple has never been deleted, so the versions annotation simply contains all versions of the store.
-Result stream offsetting can happen efficiently if the snapshot allows efficient offsets.
+Result stream offsetting can happen efficiently as long as the snapshot allows efficient offsets.
 When the snapshot iterator has finished, we iterate over the addition tree in a similar way.
 Each addition triple is again queried within the deletions tree and the versions annotation can equivalently be derived.